 Well, it’s quite obvious that the upper one is the lower bitrate and the second screenshot is the higher bitrate.
 When we use a bitrate of 5 mbps @ 1080p, the video quality is excellent and for the same video, when we use a bitrate of 1.5 mbps, the quality is quite bad for the CrowdRun video.

 But, is this always true?
 Does a low bitrate always produce a poor quality video?
-I dunno – let’s run an experiment, shall we?
+Let’s run a quick experiment to answer this question!

-Let’s test our assumption using cartoon video.
-For the next experiment, we take the popular Simpsons Trailer (1080p) and compress it at 2.5 mbps and 750 kbps.
-Quite different from the previous experiment, right?
+Let’s test the “low bitrate = low quality” assumption using cartoon video.
+For the next experiment, we take the popular Simpsons Trailer (1080p) and compress it at 2.5 mbps and 1 mbps using H.264/AVC (and ensuring all encoder configurations remain the same).

 Let’s look at the output, now.

-So, it is important to know your video before compressing it.
+So, it is important to know your video before compressing it.me 🙂

 Note: Check out our detailed guide to Video Compression to learn more about video compression.